Prajwals1/Olympics-EDA-Web-App/README.md

-# olympics-app_eda
+# Olympics-analysis-web-app
-Olympics EDA streamlit application deployed on heroku
+Olympics EDA app using Streamlit deployed on heroku